 Music masterclasses will be held with string students observing and participating with guest artists and string faculty on and off campus!

-Dowdy is an active guest conductor, having appeared with orchestras and festivals around the United States (Texas, Florida, Alaska, Wyoming, Georgia, Missouri, Illinois, Michigan, Wisconsin, California, and Iowa), and in Mexico, Austria, France, and Italy.
+Dowdy is an active guest conductor, having appeared with orchestras and festivals around the United States as well as in Mexico, Austria, France, and Italy.
 He is a member of numerous professional and honorary societies including the American Federation of Musicians (Local 23), Pi Kappa Lambda, Phi Mu Alpha Sinfonia, Sigma Alpha Iota (Friend of the Arts), and Mu Omicron.
-Gene and his wife Stacy have two daughters; Jessica Lopez, a piano-playing pastry chef, and Rachel Dowdy, an orchestra director and cellist in the Symphony of the Hills.
+Gene and his wife Stacy reside in Kerrville and have two musical daughters widening the circle.

 Schreiner Department of Music welcomes Dr. Jennifer Clark, viola & strings!

-Jennifer has studied and performed chamber music extensively throughout her career, including recitals in Laredo and Nuevo Laredo, Austin, Denton, Vermont, and Colorado.
-A fairly recent performance in Corpus Christi was part of the Corpus Christi Chamber Music Society Series, featuring principal players of the CCSO, and included Concertmaster Dr. Elisabeth Adkins, Texas Christian University Professor of Violin and former Assoc.
+Chamber music has also been an important part of Jennifer’s career and still is, including recitals in Laredo and Nuevo Laredo, Austin, Denton, Vermont, and Colorado.
+In Corpus Christi, and as part of the Corpus Christi Chamber Music Society Series, Jennifer has performed with other principal players of the CCSO, including Concertmaster Dr. Elisabeth Adkins, Texas Christian University Professor of Violin and former Assoc.
 Concertmaster of the National Symphony.
 In addition to working with Dr. Dubois, Jennifer has studied with Dr. George Papich, Joni Baczewski, and Tom Demer, and had master classes or coaching sessions with Karen Tuttle, Heidi Castleman, Glen Dicterow, Karen Dreyfus, and Virginia Baron.
 She has attended music festivals in Vermont and Colorado, including the Manchester and Killington Music Festivals.

-Currently Jennifer is the Fine Arts Coordinator and Orchestra Director at NISD’s Health Careers High School.
-She truly enjoys working with the bright young, talented students at HCHS.
-Her orchestras and individual students have won many awards and earned top scores at competitions, including several all-state students and outstanding solo performers at TSSEC (Texas State Solo and Ensemble Contest).
-Her past teaching positions include, Assistant Professor of Viola and String Education at the University of Texas at San Antonio, where she helped Dr. Eugene Dowdy with the String Division and the UTSA String Project, Texas A&M International University, Laredo Community College, Boerne ISD, and Laredo ISD.
+Jennifer’s school orchestras and individual students have won many awards and earned top scores at competitions, including concerto competitions, several all-state students and outstanding solo performers at TSSEC (Texas State Solo and Ensemble Contest).
+Her past teaching positions have included Assistant Professor of Viola and String Education at the University of Texas at San Antonio, where she helped Dr. Eugene Dowdy with the String Division and the UTSA String Project, Texas A&M International University, Laredo Community College, Northside ISD, Boerne ISD, and Laredo ISD.